2019 Holiday Shopping Season eCommerce Report

-In this peak shopping period, conversion rates for infected visitor web sessions were 2.78 times higher than those of clean users in the U.S. and 2.72 times higher in Europe.
-That’s a pattern we see consistently, because the most engaged online shoppers are the most likely to download software bundled with ad injectors.
+In this peak shopping period, conversion rates for hijacked visitor web sessions recovered by Namogoo were 2.78 times higher than those of unaffected visitors in the U.S. and 2.72 times higher in Europe.
+That’s a pattern we see consistently, because the most engaged online shoppers are the most likely to download software bundled with ad injections.

-While checkout abandonment rates decreased across the board during the holiday shopping season, these rates dropped significantly lower amongst infected consumers.
-This engaged segment abandoned their carts 29% less frequently than clean users in the U.S. and 38% less often in Europe.
+While checkout abandonment rates decreased across the board during the holiday shopping season, these rates dropped significantly lower amongst hijacked visitors protected against ad injections.
+This engaged segment abandoned their carts 29% less frequently than the rest of visitors in the U.S. and 38% less often in Europe.